patjiang/patjiang/README.md

 - 🌱 I’m currently learning about graph embedding methodologies and reduced representation spaces for soling graph isomorphism problems
 - 📫 How to reach me: phjiang@asu.edu or on LinkedIn
 - ⚡ Fun fact: I regularly volunteer with local elementary and middle schools to promote biology education initiatives.
+- Most of my development work is done locally, but whenever I publish (soon 🤞) it will be pushed here.
+Would love to chat about anything :)

 ## Socials (only one lol):